 Because the enveloping theory within this paradigm includes not only non-signalling boxes that violate Bell inequalities but signalling boxes as well, the resource theory is rich enough to describe communication between the wings.
-Therefore, defining the resource theory in this way would not distinguish classical and nonclassical common-cause resources (as we propose to do here), but would instead draw a line between classical common-cause resources and everything else --- including classical signalling resources.\footnote{Note, therefore, that if one seeks to partition resources of a given type into classical and nonclassical varieties, then defining the enveloping theory correctly is just as important as defining the free subtheory correctly.} If one were to go this route, then all of classical Shannon theory would be subsumed in the resource theory.
+Therefore, defining the resource theory in this way would not distinguish common-cause resources that are classically realizable from those that are not (as we propose to do here), but would instead draw a line between common-cause resources that are classically realizable and everything else --- including classical signalling resources.\footnote{ That is, if one seeks to partition resources of a given type into classical and nonclassical varieties, then defining the enveloping theory correctly is just as important as defining the free subtheory correctly.} If one were to go this route, then all of classical Shannon theory would be subsumed in the resource theory.
 A potential response to this expansion in the scope of the project might be to try to eliminate such signalling resources {\em by hand}, by demanding that the enveloping theory was constrained to those boxes that are non-signalling among the wings.
 Such a response, however, seems to compromise the ideals of the superluminal causation paradigm, because no-signalling is an operational notion rather than a realist one.\footnote{John Bell famously argued against the idea that no-signalling could embody an assumption of locality in a fundamental physical theory on the grounds that it was too anthropocentric~\cite{bell1995nouvelle}:\begin{quote} ...the ``no signaling'' notion rests on concepts which are desperately vague, or vaguely applicable.
 The assertion that \enquote{we cannot signal faster than light} immediately provokes the question: Who do we think {\em we} are? {\em We} who can make \enquote{measurements}, {\em we} who can manipulate \enquote{external fields}, {\em we} who can \enquote{signal} at all, even if not faster than light?
 Do {\em we} include chemists, or only physicists, plants, or only animals, pocket calculators, or only mainframe computers? \end{quote} }